Vietnam to Netherlands By Air freight, Container ship or Road

 Vietnam to Netherlands by Air freight

-The quickest way to get from Vietnam to Netherlands by plane will take about 20h 10m and departs from Noi Bai International Airport (HAN) and arrives into Amsterdam Airport Schiphol (AMS).
-There are flights departing 1-2 times a day on this route.
-Turkish Airlines is one of the carriers that operates regular services on this route with flights departing 1-2 times a day.
+The quickest way to get from Vietnam to Netherlands by plane will take about 20h 21m and departs from Noi Bai International Airport (HAN) and arrives into Amsterdam Airport Schiphol (AMS).
+There are flights departing 2-4 times a week on this route.
+Xiamen Air is one of the carriers that operates regular services on this route with flights departing 2-4 times a week.

 Quickest air route